zakupower/String-matching-with-finite-automata/README.md

 # String-matching-with-finite-automata
-Matching strings using a finite automata represented by an array Experimenting with string matching.
-The wildcard is not fully working.
+Matching strings using a finite automata represented by an array.<br>
+Experimenting with string matching.<br><b> The wildcard is not fully working.</b>